vkoestline/consumer_track_test/README.md

 # Problem Description

-Purpose: To demonstrate you have a working knowledge AWS and can present a final product with clear documentation and instructions for use.
+Purpose: To demonstrate you have a working knowledge of AWS and can present a final product with clear documentation and instructions for use.

 Expected Result: A user should be able to visit the URL of an Elastic Load Balancer, and it